asuh/HTML5Boilerplate-Starkers-WordPress-Theme/readme.txt

 The clumsiest part of this is dealing with the Boilerplate CSS and JS files.
-To avoid any changes you make from being overwritten during upgrades, "starter" files have been created in the `/css` and `/js` directories.
-I recommend creating copies of the starter files (removing '-starter' from the new filenames) that you can safely edit.
-That way, if the starter files are updated later, you can simply copy/paste from them into your files again, and all is fine.
+To avoid any changes you make from being overwritten during upgrades, "starter" files have been created in the `/js` directory.

 Another route would be to add additional links in your pages, but this does increase your HTTP Requests, which hurts performance...